Ship breaking: The EU Ship Recycling Regulation (EUSRR)

-This list, as of 27 July 2023, contains 48 ship-recycling facilities, including 38 yards in Europe (EU, Norway and UK), 9 yards in Turkey and 1 yard in the USA.
+This list, as of 27 July 2023, contains 48 ship recycling facilities, including 38 yards in Europe (EU, Norway and UK), nine yards in Turkey and one yard in the USA.
 Several yards on the European List are also capable of recycling large vessels.
 The list excluded some of the most major ship recycling yards in India and Bangladesh, which have achieved SoCs with the HKC in various class societies.
-This exclusion has led to many ship owners changing the flag of their vessel before recycling or sell the ship to cash buyers, to evade the regulations.
+This exclusion has led to many shipowners changing the flag of their vessel before recycling or sell the ship to cash buyers, to evade the regulations.
 Excluded countries strive towards bringing the HKC into force as the universal regulation, arguing that it would be irrational if international shipping were regulated by multiple and competing standards.